renaud/ACE/README.md

 ## Installation

+Make sure you have all the dependencies installed (see requirements.txt), e.g.

+	> pip install -r requirements.txt

 Install the package from source:

 	> python setup.py install

-Make sure you have all the dependencies installed (see requirements.txt).

 That's all!